Ra7le/PAL/docs/dataset_documentation.md

 -   Validation: A subset of real cases was cross-checked against source data to ensure accuracy.
 -   Reproducibility: The PAL calculation script (`pal_calculator.py`) is provided to replicate `pt`, `tt`, and `sd`.

+ 3.4 Legal Use Disclaimer

+All data was obtained through publicly available means or open datasets.
+Usage of data from proprietary platforms (e.g., PitchBook, S&P ESG) was limited to inferential parameter estimation and adheres to fair use principles under academic and non-commercial research exemptions.
+No raw data was copied, embedded, or redistributed.
+Users are responsible for ensuring compliance if using this dataset in commercial applications.

   4. Data Sources

 The dataset was informed by the following open and proprietary sources, adhering to transparency standards: